jaimediniz/ansible-docker/README.md

 - private
 - bastion

-The host machine uses the bastion network to the bastion, and it uses the bastion as proxy to connect to the other containers in the private network.
+The host machine connects to the bastion using the bastion network, and uses the bastion as proxy to connect to the other containers in the private network.

 ## Reference: